 How can you participate?

-• Get involved as a lived experience expert or lend your professional expertise to the NRB effort!
+• Get involved as a lived experience expert or lend your professional expertise to the BDRC effort!
 See here for more details and a form to opt-in

 • Join Community Voices in Research (CVR), an initiative aimed at understanding the personal experience of living with a bleeding disorder and providing critical data to help identify the community’s most pressing needs.
 Participants get access to a Personalized Dashboard connecting them to additional opportunities to participate in research, among other things.